truera/trulens/trulens_evalchain/README.md

 ### Fact Agreement

 Fact agreement uses OpenAI and Huggingface to attempt an honest answer at your prompt, and then evaluates the aggreement of your LLM response to each on a scale from 1 to 10.
-The agreement with heach honest bot is then averaged and scaled from 0 to 1.
+The agreement with each honest bot is then averaged and scaled from 0 to 1.

 ### Language Match